Class Documentation

 int Biomat::GetMatIndex();

-return the biological material name, the density rho [g/cm3] and the material index number, respectively.
+return the biological material physical state, name, the density rho [g/cm3] and the material index number, respectively.

 void Biomat::SetDensity(double rho);

-modify the density rho [g/cm3].
+modifies the density rho [g/cm3].
 The default density for solids and gases is the density at 1 atmosphere and 20°.
-The SetDensity() function is primarily meant to set the density of biological materials in gaseous state, e.g. Tissue-Equivalent Gas.
-See the Material Class for more on modifing the density.
+The SetDensity() method is only meant to set the density of biological materials in gaseous state, e.g. Tissue-Equivalent Gas.
+See the Material Class for more on modifying the density.

 ← Return to Muon Range Library